|

 A song Dad used to sing...

 (a BIG thank you to Cat Yronwode for sending me the words.
-I only ever heard Dad sing about 1 or 2 verses.
-Cat says she's still missing a verse about "that's our recommendation".
-Hopefully someone else can come up with it.)
+I only ever heard Dad sing about 1 or 2 verses.)

 The Great American Bum